imeyefly/Rando-Prompto/README.md

 * I recomend making shortcuts of the .bat files ("Run_Rando_Prompto.bat" and "Run_Phrase_List_Manager.bat") and use the included icons for them.

+* If you are using the EXE version, just extract the main zip and locate the zip inside the folder, containing the exe file you want to use, and run the exe file.

 # What does Rando-Prompto do?